SIP Art Group

-San Diego’s Serial Inebriate Program (SIP) provides housing and case management for chronic homeless alcoholics as an effective alternative to rotating through the criminal justice system.
-The Art Groups give their clients a chance to work alongside their case managers and collaboratively with each other.
+San Diego’s Serial Inebriate Program (SIP) provides housing and case management for chronic alcoholics affected by homelessness as an effective alternative to cycling through the criminal justice system.
+The Art Groups give their clients a chance to work alongside their case managers and collaboratively with each other as part of their treatment.
 This program is for SIP clients only.

 HEAL with HeART

 1st and 2nd Tuesday of each month from 3:00pm-6:00pm

 Pacific Beach Taylor Branch Library, 4275 Cass St, San Diego, CA 92109

 4th Tuesday of each month from 2:00pm-5:00pm

 Downtown Central Library, 330 Park Blvd, San Diego, CA 92101